Colony, Oklahoma: History

 William De Lestinier opened a store near the school with government permission, even before the Land Run of 1892.
 After the opening, a group of settlers, led by Zack King, created a townsite 4 mi west of the school and obtained a post office named Seger.
 De Lestinier moved his store to the new site.
 In 1895, the Dutch Reformed Church founded a mission at the colony.
 In 1896, a new post office named Colony opened, and the town took that name.

-Colony continued to grow and had an estimated population of 300 by 1911.
+The colony continued to grow and had an estimated population of 300 by 1911.
 The Dutch Reformed mission closed in 1912 and the Seger Indian school closed in 1932.